A medical professional administering an injection into a patient's upper arm.

 FAQs

-1. How effective is Depo Provera as a contraceptive?
+1. How effective is Depo Provera injection as a contraceptive?

 Depo Provera has a perfect-use efficacy of 99%, but typical use results in about a 6% failure rate due to missed or delayed injections.

-2. How often should Depo Provera be administered?
+2. How often should Depo Provera shot be administered?

 Depo Provera should be administered every three months with a 150 mg dosage to maintain its effectiveness in preventing pregnancy.

-3. What factors can influence the effectiveness of Depo Provera?
+3. What factors can influence the effectiveness of Depo Provera shot?

 Adherence to the injection schedule, patient demographics, and individual health conditions that might affect reliability can influence effectiveness.